 4.2.
 You will pass on to us all the necessary information and independently verifiable evidence that the client needs to provide to enable us to assess affordability on behalf of the lender.

 4.3.
 You will not produce or distribute any documentation (unless supplied by us for distribution) containing our name without prior written consent.

 4.4.
 You will not sign or amend any documents on our behalf nor make any statements or promises or representations of any kind whether written or oral which bind or purport to bind us or the lender.
 You will not hold Yourself out as having authority to make any such representation.

-4.5.
-AToM recommends that your clients should not instruct solicitors and incur costs until the case has been fully agreed by the lender in question.
+4.5. impact sf recommends that your clients should not instruct solicitors and incur costs until the case has been fully agreed by the lender in question.